MarcusKoolaard/lakeflow-sdp-workshop/lakeflow-sdp-cdc-tutorial.md

 ---

+A hands-on Level 200 2-hour Lakeflow SDP tutorial (formerly Delta Live Tables) with a focus on data quality, Change Data Capture, and production best practices.
+- Allow 60 minutes to work through the content, and 30-60 minutes for additional tutorial / content

+Block a 2-hour window, grab a coffee, and smash through it end-to-end — the exercises build on each other.

 # Tutorial: Build an ETL pipeline using change data capture

 This tutorial shows how to build and deploy an ETL (extract, transform, load) pipeline with **Lakeflow Spark Declarative Pipelines (SDP)**, **Auto Loader**, and **change data capture (CDC)**.
 An ETL pipeline reads from source systems, transforms the data (quality checks, de-duplication, and so on), and writes it to a target such as a lakehouse or a data warehouse.

 Working from a `customers` table in a transactional database, you will: